National Collegiate Athletic Association: Formation and early years

-1970s–present
+1970s–1980s

 As college athletics grew, the scope of the nation's athletics programs diverged, forcing the NCAA to create a structure that recognized varying levels of emphasis.
 In 1973, the association's membership was divided into three legislative and competitive divisions – I, II, and III.
 Five years later in 1978, Division I members voted to create subdivisions I-A and I-AA (renamed the Football Bowl Subdivision and the Football Championship Subdivision in 2006) in football.

 Until the 1980s, the association did not govern women's athletics.
 Instead, the Association for Intercollegiate Athletics for Women (AIAW), with nearly 1,000 member schools, governed women's collegiate sports in the United States.
 The AIAW was in a vulnerable position that precipitated conflicts with the NCAA in the early-1980s.
 Following a one-year overlap in which both organizations staged women's championships, the AIAW discontinued operation, and most member schools continued their women's athletics programs under the governance of the NCAA.
 By 1982 all divisions of the NCAA offered national championship events for women's athletics.
 A year later in 1983, the 75th Convention approved an expansion to plan women's athletic program services and pushed for a women's championship program.

+President's Commission

+Proposals at every NCAA Convention are voted on by the institutional members of the NCAA.
+Each institutional member has one representative: the president/CEO or a representative designated by him/her.

+Attendance by the actual president/CEO was low; less than 30%.
+Southern Methodist University President A. Kenneth Pye commented, "In too many cases, presidents have not only delegated responsibility, they have abdicated it."
+Many presidents designated their athletic director as the institutional representative, something Pye compared to "entrusting a chicken coop to the supervision of a wolf and a fox."